interledger/interledger.github.io/docs/tutorials/sending-value-programmatically.md

 ## Prerequisites
 This tutorial assumes that you’re running `moneyd` and SPSP server on your computer.
-If you're not set up, you can learn how to [set up moneyd and SPSP here.](getting-started-locally.md)
+If you're not set up, you can learn how to [set up moneyd and SPSP here.](getting-started.md)

-## Sending value programmatically
+## Sending value
 To send value programmatically, you need to install `ilp-protocol-spsp` and `ilp-plugin` modules.
 Open a command line and use the following commands: